Skip to content

 That’s why mindfulness is so important to the healing process.
 And once we learn to respond mindfully to situations, the sky’s the limit.
 Why?
 Because it’s how we respond that matters.

-2 thoughts on “The Relationship Between Our Responses to Life Events and Our Capacity to Heal”
+2 responses to “The Relationship Between Our Responses to Life Events and Our Capacity to Heal”

 Thank you, Kimberly, for your wonderful article.
 I will read it often.